Brian Ruffell, PhD - Assistant Member

 Alycia Gardner is a PhD candidate in the Cancer Biology PhD program at the University of South Florida and Moffitt Cancer Center.
 Alycia received a Bachelor of Science in biology from Massachusetts Institute of Technology in 2015, during which she completed an undergraduate research project examining DNA repair mechanisms in the lab of Dr. Leona Samson.
 Her current project focuses on the role of intratumoral dendritic cells in the anti-tumor immune response to solid tumors treated with immune checkpoint inhibitors.

-Vivian Lee is a Research Associate in Dr. Brian Ruffell’s lab in the Department of Immunology at the H. Lee Moffitt Cancer Center and Research Institute in Tampa, Florida.
-Vivian received her B.S. in Biomedical Sciences at the University of South Florida in 2015.
+Leenil Noel is a Research Associate in Dr. Brian Ruffell’s lab in the Department of Immunology at the H. Lee Moffitt Cancer Center and Research Institute in Tampa, Florida.
+Lee received his B.S. in Biomedical Sciences from the University of South Florida in 2016.